 Spotlight on transparency: PMC (a child by his mother and litigation friend FLR) v A Local Health Board

-Date:10 MAR 2025
+Date:25 MAR 2025

 Third slide

-Frederick Powell, Doughty Street Chambers
+Frederick Powell Doughty Street Chambers

-Marisa Cohen, Doughty Street Chambers
+Marisa Cohen Doughty Street Chambers

 In the case of PMC (a child by his mother and litigation friend FLR) v A Local Health Board [2024] EWHC 2969 (KB) Nicklin J handed down a significant judgment on applications for anonymity and reporting restriction orders.
-The judgment applies in any case in which an order of this kind is sought but has particular application for those cases concerning children and other vulnerable parties – although not a family courts’ case, family law practitioners or children’s rights lawyers should have an awareness of it.
+The judgment applies in any case in which an order of this kind is sought but has particular application for those cases concerning children and other vulnerable parties – although not a family courts’ case family law practitioners and children’s rights lawyers should have an awareness of it.